iamandreatonina/Acute_Lymphoid_Leukemia_Project/Post-LBDM/after_LASSO_relax/Readme.md

 # Cross-Validated Lasso Model in R

-This R code snippet demonstrates the construction of a cross-validated Lasso model using the [`glmnet`](https://glmnet.stanford.edu/index.html) package.
+This R code snippet demonstrates the construction of a cross-validated Relax Lasso model using the [`glmnet`](https://glmnet.stanford.edu/index.html) package.
 The Lasso model is a linear regression model with L1 regularization, commonly used for feature selection and regularization in predictive modeling.

 ## Code Explanation